Pats Pulpit Picks: Picks, predictions, best best for Thursday Night Football

-Zach Wilson remains the starting quarterback for New York heading into this game.
-He has a chance to keep that job with a win, but has to be careful with the ball.
-It is important for the offense to run the ball well to take pressure off of Wilson.
-An efficient rushing attack can also lead to big-play opportunities downfield to Garrett Wilson.
+The Titans, on the other hand, are an absolute mess right coming in as losers of five straight and on their third quarterback of the season.
+Josh Dobbs is expected to get the start tonight after being signed just eight days ago.
+Derrick Henry is out along with his usual backup Dontrell Hilliard, meaning Hassan Haskins will be the feature back.
+They have no pass-catching weapons and it is very hard to envision this team scoring multiple touchdowns tonight.

-The identity of the Jets comes on the defensive side of the ball.
-They are great at getting after the quarterback rushing just four guys.
-This allows more defensive backs to be on the field and help stop the passing attack.
-They also have Pro Bowler C.J.
-Mosley in the middle of the field who is the signal-caller for this defense and in on almost every tackle.
+Tennessee is also resting a bunch of key defensive players as they look ahead to a crucial Week 18 game against Jacksonville.
+This means they will not really be able to stop what is a great Cowboys offense.
+This does provide an opportunity for some younger players to show their skills and maybe earn a role in their must-win game to close out the year.
+Do not expect this Titans defense to be anything special in this game.

-The Jets are 2.5-point favorites according to the oddsmakers at DraftKings Sportsbook.
+The Cowboys are 14-point favorites according to the oddsmakers at DraftKings Sportsbook.
 Let’s take a look at the Pats Pulpit staff’s picks for the game:

 Player Prop of the Night